AOrps/SigMal/educational-material/sem3/demo/sem3-10/bb1/README.md

 The output of `x/2a $rsp` shows two address-width (8 bytes each) values on the top of the stack.
 Since `push %rbp` was the most recent stack operation, the saved value of `%rpb` resides on the top of the stack.
 Next comes the address `0x401238` which is the same address we saw in `backtrace`.

+Note that the saved value of `%rbp` will vary due to [address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+However, we can disregard this value because it is not popped until the second-to-last instruction of `main`.

 ```txt
 (gdb) x/2a $rsp
 0x7fffffffdba0: 0x7fffffffdbb0  0x401238 <main+74>